FxTsuna/FridayCalendar/README.md

 * Prevent event from being accessed by any other user
 * Implement calendar import using icalendar norm
 * Add recurring event
+* Implement session for backend

+## Reported bug

+* If the user changes the timezone, the application will not run properly (because of `DateFormatter` that uses an incorrect pattern)
+* Event is not bounded to its corresponding user when saving the event into the database (to fix it, spring session is needed)

+## Unit test

+Implemented tests covers only the main functionality of each method, for example if we are adding an event, we are just verify if the event was correctly added into the database.

+We are not running bound test on each method, so we do not guarantee the safety of each method in case of unexpected provided value or application state.